 His wife was at the bar with him!
 I shook my head in amazement.
 Tina finally returned, having missed all of the excitement and I related the highlights.

 “I would have handled that old man, myself,” Tina said.
 “You don’t have to get yourself arrested defending my honor.”

 I explained “fighting words.”
 A man talking about another man’s lady like she’s trash is a provocation that can’t go ignored.
 To me, crazy talk like that is the same as a direct threat.
 Someone who’d say things like that is dangerous and capable of anything.
 Even taking the insult to honor out of the equation, self-defense becomes an immediate probability.

 We went out into the cold to get our nicotine fix.
 Sitting at a table on the patio, we watched the man in the vikings jacket being guided to a car by his son.
 A woman a step behind was repeatedly hitting the man with her purse, all the way across the parking lot.

 It was one for the book.

 Looking back through the lens of experience with Tina, I can’t help but guess there was more to the story than I was aware of.
 The old man probably knew about something going on that I didn’t.
-These kind of things just tended to happen with Tina around and things usually happen for reasons.
+That both his son and Tina had been absent for quite some time was worth considering.
+These kind of things that were pretty much new to my experience just tended to happen with Tina around and things usually happen for reasons.